GregoryLand/VimOC/README.md

+# VimOC - VimCC for OpenOS

+This is a port of VimCC to OpenOS for OpenComputers.

+## Installation
+This may be added to OPPM later. for now, download the files manually.

 # VimCC
 Dissatisfied with the existing editor in ComputerCraft (seriously, try using it while relying on alt-gr for special characters!) so I decided to port Vim.

 This is far from a perfect port, but it gets the job done for quick code edits on the fly.
 But I would still recommend opening the code files in a more well built editor for longer editing.

 ## Installation
 There are two ways to install the program:
 ### Via the Installer
 The installer is both available as part of this [repo](./installer), and as a download from pastebin, which can be directly gotten in the game by running the following command in a ComputerCraft terminal:

 	pastebin get j1NxmAzb installer